arXiv/arxiv-docs/source/about/accessible_HTML.md

 { .intro }

 ## Latest updates
-The HTML papers project has reached a major milestone: with a functional prototype, we have entered the Public Experimental stage with [this list of html papers](accessibility_html_papers.md) for feedback.
+The HTML papers project has reached a milestone: with a functional prototype, we have entered the Public Experimental stage with [this list of html papers](accessibility_html_papers.md) for feedback.
 We plan to soon make the links to HTML papers available on abstract pages, list pages, and as a review step for authors in the submission process.

 We know at this experimental stage there will be bugs, so why not wait until it is perfect?